 Students who successfully pass all four units meet university admission requirements including English Language Competency requirements.
-Whilst university admission requirements can change, at present ECU, Curtin University, Murdoch University, Notre Dame University and the University of Western Australia accept the ECU UniPrep course as an entrance pathway to a range course.
-Students also receive four unit equivalents towards the WACE - that is, two Year 11 C grades and two Year 12 C grades - for successfully completing the course.
+Whilst university admission requirements can change, at present ECU, Curtin University, Murdoch University, Notre Dame University and the University of Western Australia accept the ECU UniPrep course as an entrance pathway to a range of courses.